Real Estate and Personal Property Tax: What’s the Difference?

 - You must claim these as itemized deductions on Schedule A:

 - Real estate taxes (Line 6)

 - Personal property taxes (Line 7)

-If you have a home office or a rental, these taxes are deducted elsewhere on your return.
+If you have a home office or a rental or business, these taxes are deducted elsewhere on your return.

 Which Taxes Can I Deduct?